mentasuave01/Tomb-Finance-Template/README.md

 # Template to for Tomb Finance

-This a simple template to for Tomb Finance with a few hardhat commands.
+This a simple template to fork Tomb Finance with a few hardhat commands.

 ## What is working